 - ride the quad bike and front end loader

-And on our last few visits, there’s been an absolute downpour of rain.
+And on some of our visits, there’s been an absolute downpour of rain.
 Which of course meant lots of muddy puddles to play in… or swim in!
 Thankfully each cabin and cottage has a huge supply of gumboots.

 Other Things to do at Kookaburra Farmstay

 Within each cottage and cabin, there’s a large bucket of books and toys.
 There’s also ride on cars, small play gym and chalk board in the common area at the cabins.